Ellime/DevelopmentHoloLens1/README.md

 Currently this document only covers mixed reality development with Unity, primarily on a Long-Term Support (LTS) stream, and a physical HoloLens 1 device.

 Changes and contributors are viewable on [GitHub](https://github.com/Ellime/DevelopmentHoloLens1).
+The direct link to this guide is [https://ellime.github.io/GuideToHoloLens1/](https://ellime.github.io/GuideToHoloLens1/).

 This document is not sponsored by or affiliated with Microsoft, Unity Technologies, or any of their affiliates.